-One of the neat aspects of building a number of websites is that, eventually, you’ll often face the same challenge more than once.
-This means that you’ll know exactly what to do.
-That is, if you remember where and when you’d seen the issue before.
+One of the neat aspects of building websites is that, eventually, you’ll face the same challenge more than once.
+This means that you’ll know exactly what to do the next time around.
+That is if you remember where and when you’d seen the issue before.

-How many times have you needed to accomplish something and realized that, yes, you’ve written a piece of code that would be a perfect fit?
+How many times have you needed to accomplish something and realized that you’ve written a piece of code that would be a perfect fit?
 Then, how often was that same snippet almost impossible to find?

-Undoubtedly, this is a common refrain for web designers.
+This is a common challenge for web designers.
 That’s why writing some basic project documentation can prove to be beneficial.
 By putting such a system in place, you’ll have an easy way to go and find that time-saving snippet.

 Whether you’re working on a new project or looking through some past ones, here are some tips for documenting what you’ve done.